Lobanokivan11/themepacksupport-sailfishos/docs/getstarted.md

 # Get started

 Informations on how create theme packs compatible with my script.
+Use my [dummy package](https://github.com/fravaccaro/harbour-themepack-dummy) as reference, it includes the basic directory tree and an example spec file.

 ## Requisites